andrealorenzon/testo_tesi/tesi.md

 On the diagonal we find correctly predicted samples (true negatives, or TN, and true positives, or TP), leaving misclassified data on other cells (false positives, or FP, and false negatives, or FN).
 Confusion matrices can be extended to multiclass classifiers, their size becoming $j\times j$, for classes in $\mathcal Y_j$.
 Sums over rows and column will describe the total of actual vs predicted predictions.
 We have seen how secondary indexes can be computed form these values and their ratios.

-When describing a model's performance, the most common classification metric is its $Accuracy$ , defined as
+When describing a model's performance, the simplest yet most common classification metric is its $Accuracy$ , defined as
 $$
 Accuracy = (TP + TN)/(TP + TN + FP + FN)
 $$